pyscript/docs/docs/user-guide/plugins.md

 ### Lifecycle Events

-During the execution of a PyScript application there are specfic events that capture the beginning or the end of specific stages.
+During the execution of a PyScript application there are specific events that capture the beginning or the end of specific stages.
 Here are the main lifecycle events of a PyScript Application:

 Every script or tag running through PyScript inevitably passes through some main or worker thread related tasks.

-In both worlds (wither executing code in the main thread or on a web worker), the exact sequence of steps around code execution is the following:
+In both worlds (whether executing code in the main thread or on a web worker), the exact sequence of steps around code execution is the following:

   * **ready** - the DOM recognized the special script or tag and the associated interpreter is ready to work.
 A *JS* callback might be useful to instrument the interpreter before anything else happens.
   * **before run** - there could be some *JS* code setup specific for the script on the main thread, or the worker.
 This is similar to a generic *setup* callback in tests.